tc39/notes/es9/2018-09/sept-26.md

 MM: I disagree on several grounds:
 An instance of a class inherits from its class.prototype, and so is not obviously stateless.
 Freezing it can serve the normal purpose of freezing --- making its API surface tamper-proof, but not making anything immutable.
 Only for simple objects from which only other simple objects are reachable, i.e., not functions, does transitive isFrozen imply immutability.
-In the private symbol proposal, the private symbol serves as the reification of the “name”.
+In the private symbol proposal, the private symbol serves as the reification of the "name".
 As a primitive value, it would pass through membranes unmodified.
-In the existing private state proposal combined with the existing decorator's proposal, the “name” is reified as an instance of a PrivateName class, which is a WeakMap-like non-enumerable mapping from identities to values.
+In the existing private state proposal combined with the existing decorator's proposal, the "name" is reified as an instance of a PrivateName class, which is a WeakMap-like non-enumerable mapping from identities to values.
 As an instance, it would get wrapped and unwrapped when passed through a membrane.
 For a wet instance foo of a wet class Foo defining private state #bar, the reification of the private name #bar would be a wet instance of a wet PrivateName class, with wet PrivateName get and set methods.
-A dry attempt to use the reification of the #bar name on the foo instance, to access it's #bar field, would look like: “dryBarNameProxy.get(dryFooProxy)”.
+A dry attempt to use the reification of the #bar name on the foo instance, to access it's #bar field, would look like: "dryBarNameProxy.get(dryFooProxy)".
 Crucially, this faults on the proxy for the name, not the proxy for the instance.
 The invocation passes through the membrane and the access works, without the membrane ever being aware that anything special was going on.

 [MM Notes: The original notes did not capture my point.
 My revision above is likely more articulate than what I likely said in real time.]